gyng/synthrs/README.md

     cargo run

-This generates PCM files which can be opened in Audacity.
+This generates WAV or PCM files which can be opened in Audacity.

 ### Audacity PCM import settings